On 17 August 2023, Professor John O' Brennan chaired a session of the prestigious MacGill Summer School in Glenties, Donegal.

 In this Royal Irish Academy ARINS (Analysis and Research: Ireland North and South) blogpost, Professor Mary Murphy discusses a new welfare imaginary for the island of Ireland and how our society can collaborate to imagine a better welfare state across issues of social security, poverty and inequality, north and south.

 Read the full blogpost here, published on 13 September 2021.

 In light of the pandemic and the Black Lives Matter (BLM) movement, ‘food apartheid’ has come under the spotlight.
 Food justice movements are expanding, and re-politicizing hunger in poor communities across US cities and beyond.
 Embedded structural and racialized inequalities are being exposed and challenged.
 Professor Mary P. Corcoran illuminates the extent of community-based activism around food justice in New Haven, CT in her research paper Beyond ‘food apartheid’: Civil society and the politicization of hunger in New Haven, Connecticut, published 9 June 2021.

 Watch and listen to Professor Corcoran explain the key points of her paper in this video published on ScienceSocieties, YouTube:

-Articles published in the Irish Times and The Irish Examiner discuss the The National Women's Council (NWC) of Ireland's new Increasing Gender Balance on Boards: The Case for Legislative Gender Quotas in Ireland report, authored by Dr Pauline Cullen fo the Sociology Department at Maynooth University.
-The NWC's report highlights that women remain significantly underrepresented in boardrooms of Irish companies and in senior leadership roles.
+Articles published in the Irish Times and The Irish Examiner discuss the The National Women's Council (NWC) of Ireland's new Increasing Gender Balance on Boards: The Case for Legislative Gender Quotas in Ireland report, authored by Dr Pauline Cullen of the Sociology Department at Maynooth University.
+The NWC's report highlights that women remain significantly underrepresented in boardrooms of Irish companies, and in senior leadership roles.
 Furthermore, they are facing a very slow pace of change, as well as evidence of stagnation and regression.
 The NWC has called for mandatory gender quotas to apply to corporate boards.